 - Past related academic, research, and/or internship experience

-- Student’s ability to support the mission of Mayo Clinic
+- Student’s ability to support the mission and values of Mayo Clinic

 Application Deadline and Process

-This program’s application and interview process will be joined with the selection process for the Rockswold Health Scholars Program at Hennepin County Medical Center.
+This program’s application and interview process is combined with the selection process for the Rockswold Health Scholars Program at the Hennepin County Medical Center.

 Students will apply through a video, Handshake, and a Google Form (see details below) by Friday, Feb.
-9 at 11:59 p.m.
-All three components are required for a complete application.
+7 at 11:59 p.m.
+All three components (below) are required for a complete application.

 - Two-Minute Video